Nastel/jkool-client-objc-api/README.md

 # jKool Streaming & Query API for iOS

 Welcome to jKool’s iOS streaming Api.
 The purpose of this Api is to allow streaming to, querying from, and subscribing to data in a jKool repository.
 In order to use this Api, you will need a jKool account and the account’s access token.
 If you do not have a jKool account, you can [register](https://www.jkoolcloud.com/signup/signup) free.
-This README describes how to use the API.
-Please see the example app in this Cocoa Pod which contain fully functioning code for querying, streaming, and  subscribing.
-This Api is based on jKools Restful interface.
-You can see details about this interface and design your streamed data to use it by reading the [documentation](https://www.jkoolcloud.com/download/jkool-model.pdf).
-When using this API, many fields will be defaulted for you.
-If you wish not to have the defaulted values please set them yourself.
-What the fields are defaulted to can be found at the bottom of this Readme.
+See the example app in this Cocoa Pod which contains fully functioning code for querying, streaming, and  subscribing.
+This API is based on secure jKool Restful interface.
+See the [documentation](https://www.jkoolcloud.com/download/jkool-model.pdf) for information about data model, terms and concepts.

 ## Example